boazbk/crypto/lec_24_policy.md

-% Lecture 24: Ethical, moral, and policy dimensions to cryptography
+# Ethical, moral, and policy dimensions to cryptography
-% Boaz Barak

 This will not be a lecture but rather a discussion on some of the questions that arise from cryptography.
 I would like you to read some of the sources below (and maybe others) and reflect on the following questions: